Analyzing Amazon.com In Comparison To Competitors In Broadline Retail Industry

 Considering the debt-to-equity ratio in industry comparisons allows for a concise evaluation of a company's financial health and risk profile, aiding in informed decision-making.

-Among its top 4 peers, Amazon.com has a stronger financial position with a lower debt-to-equity ratio of 0.52.
+Amazon.com is in a relatively stronger financial position compared to its top 4 peers, as evidenced by its lower debt-to-equity ratio of 0.52.

 Key Takeaways